Mikejo5000/vsts-docs-pr/docs/setup-admin/add-users.md

 ms.date: 08/24/2016
 ---

-# Add users to a team project
+# Add users to a team project, sharepoint and reporting services, and groups

 **Team Services** | **TFS 2015** | **TFS 2013**